MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/cordova-apps/index.md

 ```bash
 cordova run ios
 ```

+## Implementing JavaScript Code
+Editing the WebView resources is more convenient using an IDE that provides autocompletion for JavaScript.

+Xcode, Android Studio, and Visual Studio provide full editing capabilities for editing Objective C, Swift, C#, and Java, however they may be limited in how they assist the editing of JavaScript.
+To facilitate JavaScript editing, the MobileFirst Cordova project contains a defintion file for providing autocomplete for MobileFirst API elements.

+Each MobileFirst Cordova plug-in provides a `d.ts` configuration file for each MobileFirst JavaScript files.
+The `d.ts` file name matches the corresponding JavaScript file name and is located within the plug-in folder.
+For example for the main MobileFirst SDK the file is here: **[myapp]\plugins\cordova-plugin-mfp\typings\worklight.d.ts**.

+This definition provides autocomplete for all IDEs with TypeScript support: [TypeScript Playground](http://www.typescriptlang.org/Playground/), [Visual Studio Code](http://www.microsoft.com/visualstudio/eng), [WebStorm](http://www.jetbrains.com/webstorm/), [WebEssentials](http://visualstudiogallery.msdn.microsoft.com/6ed4c78f-a23e-49ad-b5fd-369af0c2107f), [Eclipse](https://github.com/palantir/eclipse-typescript).

+The resources (HTML and JavaScript files) for the WebView are located in the **[myapp]\www** folder.
+When the project is built with the cordova build command, or the cordova prepare command is run, these resources are copied to the corresponding **www** folder in the **[myapp]\platforms\ios\www**, **[myapp]\platforms\android\assets\www**, or **[myapp]\platforms\windows\www** folder.

+When you open the main app folder with one of the previous IDEs, the context is preserved.
+The IDE editor will now be linked to the relevant `d.ts` files and autocomplete the MobileFirst API elements as you type.

 ## CrossWalk support for Android
 Cordova applications for the Android platform can have their default WebView replaced with the [CrossWalk WebView](https://crosswalk-project.org/).